-This Young Woman Thought She Had a UTI—Then Her Kidneys Started Failing
+This Young Woman Figured She Only Had a UTI—Until Her Kidneys Started Failing

-Read the fascinating true story of how doctors stopped at nothing to solve a terrifying medical mystery.
+Read the incredible true story of how doctors stopped at nothing to solve a medical mystery.

 If it wasn’t a urinary tract infection, what was it?